hmartos/angular-seed/README.md

-# hmartos angular-seed — the seed for AngularJS apps
+# hmartos angular-seed — A seed for AngularJS apps
 # Project forked from angular-seed

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.